Constanza Ceruti: Career

-She has published 25 books, four of them on High Mountain archeology in the Andes, and more than 100 scientific papers.
+She has published 25 books, four of them on High Mountain archaeology in the Andes, and more than 100 scientific papers.

 Research

 The work Ceruti does at high altitudes is exceptionally dangerous.

 In 1998 Ceruti performed an archaeological excavation at an altitude of more than 5800 m with Johan Reinhard on the higher slopes of the active volcano Misti near Arequipa, Peru.
-The remains of six human sacrifices older than 500 years of antiquity were examined.
+The remains of six human sacrifices, older than 500 years of antiquity, were examined.

-In 1999 Ceruti co-lead four archaeological expeditions with Johan Reinhard in the Andes mountains.
+In 1999, Ceruti co-led four archaeological expeditions with Johan Reinhard in the Andes mountains.
 The first involved an ascent of Nevado Quehuar at 6,100 m.
-There investigators recovered the remains of a mummified child, whose gravesite had been blasted open with dynamite and looted of ceremonial objects by treasure hunters.
+There, investigators recovered the remains of a mummified child, whose gravesite had been blasted open with dynamite and looted of ceremonial objects by treasure hunters.
 Researchers carefully salvaged the pieces of the body, which had been left scattered on the mountaintop.